Skip to content

 Run it with sensible defaults

 Using purchase amount of 2,000, annual return of 7%, years of 20 years, the calculation works out to 7,739.37.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Purchase Amount, Annual Return, and Years — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works